Conveuropean logo

 Narbonne France

-In the autumn of 2010 I had the opportunity to make a small trip flying to Girona and then going by train I went all the way up to Carcassonne, stopping by in different towns including Narbonne, where I needed to switch trains.
+In the autumn of 2010, I had the opportunity to make a small trip, flying to Girona and then going by train.
+I went all the way up to Carcassonne, stopping by in different towns including Narbonne, where I needed to switch trains.
 I took the opportunity to walk around this former prosperous port located in the department of Aude.
-I'm always fascinated with the Gargoyles in the European cathedrals, but the ones in Narbonne were particularly spooky so I took a picture of one of them.
+I'm always fascinated by gargoyles in European cathedrals, but the ones in Narbonne were particularly spooky, so I took a picture of one of them.

 Arriving to Tallinn, Estonia